braindecoding/cortexflow-fmri/results/comprehensive_training_cv/statistical_analysis_miyawaki_20250616_063422.md

 ## 📊 Executive Summary

-This report presents comprehensive statistical analysis results for the **CRELL** dataset using robust cross-validation methodology and statistical significance testing.
+This report presents comprehensive statistical analysis results for the **MIYAWAKI** dataset using robust cross-validation methodology and statistical significance testing.

 ### Key Findings
 - **Cross-Validation Methodology:** 3-fold cross-validation with data shuffling